 But just like any medical procedure, there are some risks involved, so it pays to know more about the treatment before you proceed with surgery.
 With that being said, we’ve compiled everything you need to know about facelifts—the different types, how they work, and the potential risks you may experience.

 What Is a Facelift?

-A facelift surgically corrects and improves signs of skin aging in a patient’s neck and face.
+A facelift surgically improves signs of skin aging in a patient’s neck and face.
 Although this is often done due to aesthetic reasons, some surgeons perform medically necessary facial reconstruction as well.

 What Are the Common Types of Facelifts?